The World Will End in Apathy & Entitlement (Or, Our Killer is Narcissism)

 Rising sea levels, ocean acidification, deforestation, ecological collapse—should our time on Earth end early, these are just a few of the ways in which catastrophe will unfold, given current trends.
 But these things are not our real killers…

 From a psychological perspective, it would be wise to consider the human qualities underlying the environmental changes that now threaten our existence.
-These problems do not originate outside of us, after all.
-What’s happening out there—climate change, global warming, etc.—is the result of factors originating within.
+These problems do not originate outside us, after all.
+What’s happening out there—climate change, global warming, and so on—is the result of factors originating within.
 These are problems of human behaviour on a mass scale.
 They are the result of complex interactions among numerous social and psychological traits, from denial and greed to a lack of intellectual humility.

 But why are we caring less?
 On one hand, it could be the result of our ongoing disconnect from nature.
-As we retreat further into our devices and online worlds, we continue to remove ourselves from what is real.
+As we retreat further into our devices and online worlds, we continue to remove ourselves from all that is real.
 Though we have been fed the illusion of an expanded reality, our perspective has narrowed in many ways.
-Interaction with people and places is far more superficial, with responses often reduced to likes and emojis.
+Interaction with people and places is far more superficial, with responses and engagement often reduced to likes and emojis.
 We never need to think for too long, or spend too much time, on any one thing.
 We don’t need to care deeply, or speak meaningfully, or imagine ourselves in anyone else’s shoes.
 We rarely need to stop, or pay attention, or look at anything for too long, especially ourselves.
 And on the other hand, we don’t have the time.
-At least we certainly seem not to.
+The modern world has left us with more stress and fewer hours in the day to manage it.

 As our narcissism appears to be on the rise, so too does our entitlement (see Twenge, 2006, 2013).
 Western culture as a whole is an entitled culture, fueled by the desire to own more and the belief in our right to “own” anything in the first place.
-In fact, it’s not limited to the West—as a species, we all tend to believe that we are entitled to nature itself; to use and consume its resources, to own it as “property,” and to manipulate it in such a way that best suits our needs.
-The damage caused by human entitlement is glaringly obvious; we might consider slavery and war as particularly horrific outcomes within a human context.
-Yet all human-caused environmental degradation—and climate disruption itself—can be easily and readily tied to our sense of entitlement.
+And it’s not limited to the West.
+As a species, we tend to believe that we are entitled to nature and the world itself; to use and consume its resources, to own it as “property,” and to manipulate it in such a way that best suits our needs.
+The damage caused by human entitlement is abundantly obvious; we might consider slavery and war as particularly horrific outcomes within an exclusively human context.
+Yet all human-caused environmental degradation—and climate disruption itself—can be readily tied to our unmitigated sense of entitlement.

-But where do these delusions of grandeur come from?
-It’s not as if we were handed a deed to the earth itself.
-We were born neither owners nor stewards (though we presume to identify as such).
-Perhaps these entitlements were bestowed upon us by religion, couched in the assumption that the world was gifted to us by a god.
-Has such human glorification been programmed into our collective psyche over time?
-Or alternatively, is it a delusion produced by our evolutionary drive to gain agency, and to conquer and control our physical environment?
-It is an obviously antiquated idea that the earth and its nonhuman inhabitants “belong” to us; and yet this idea persists everywhere, if only subconsciously.
-As does the general notion that we might be, in any given instance, “deserving” of anything.
-Why do people believe they “deserve” things?
-Why do we believe we have a “right” to anything?
-(Though a society might afford certain rights to its citizens, rights are not innately determined.
-They are not given to us by nature, or biology, and so they are not “natural.”)
+But what is the source of such delusions of grandeur?
+It’s not as if we were handed a deed to the Earth; we were born neither owners nor stewards (though we presume to identify as such).
+Perhaps these entitlements were bestowed upon us by religion, couched in the assumption that the world was gifted to us by the gods.
+Has such human entitlement—all the grandiosity and self-glorification—simply been programmed into our collective psyche?
+Or, alternatively, is it a delusion produced by our evolutionary drive to acquire more agency in the world, and to control our environment?
+It is a much antiquated idea, of course, that the Earth and its nonhuman inhabitants “belong” to us; and yet this idea persists in some form, to some degree, everywhere, as does the notion that we might be, in any given instance, “deserving” of anything?
+Why do we believe we deserve things, or that we have a “right” to anything at all?

 We take an entitled approach to many of the current issues facing our species, but none is more problematic than human-driven climate change.
 It is caused by our entitlement in the first place.
 Yes, this is a case of entitlement interacting with entitlement to make matters considerably worse.